Dieser Beitrag enthält Werbung – Advertising.

 Wesley’s colleagues at police are as committed and passionate, as bored with their daily business, as keen to earn some money alongside, as whatever as any other people working in administration.
 In short: they are no saints!

-…and there is Rachel Tracey (by now Detective Sergeant reporting to Wesley!).
-Rachel has a crush on Wesley and Wesley also has some sort of crush on Rachel, however, Wesley has got a wife and 2 children and his wife struggles with their home and fights cancer and… Wesley becomes a devoted husband – again.
-Rachel is now engaged and postpones her marriage twice – when I remember it correctly…
+… and there is Rachel Tracey (by now Detective Sergeant reporting to Wesley!).
+Rachel has a crush on Wesley and Wesley also has some sort of crush on Rachel, however, Wesley has got a wife and two children and his wife struggles with their home and fights cancer and … Wesley becomes a devoted husband – again.
+Rachel is now engaged and postpones her marriage twice – when I remember it correctly … Finally she’s married, but she doesn’t seem as happy as you might expect from a newly wed.

 Well, maybe there might be something coming up in near future!